AMENTI Teaser Trailer

 The Nykur, like many water demons, could have been created as a way for parents to warn children away from dangerous bodies of water.
 They could also have been created as a way for people to make sense of the unexpected behaviour of water.

-Today I want to talk to you about the Aswang.
+Today I am writing to talk to you about the Aswang.

 The Aswang is a creature from the Philippines, or, according to some, it can be a catch all term for a group/type of creature.